MohdFazalKoder/fullstack_project/README.md

 Fullstack Project

 This is a Full Stack Web Application name (CloudNova) built using React (Frontend), Node.js + Express (Backend), and MySQL (Database).
-It allows users to Sign Up, Log In, Upload, View, Delete, and Download files securely.
+It allows users to Sign Up, Log In, Upload, View, play and Delete, files securely.

 🚀 Features

-User Signup and Login (Authentication)
+1. User Signup and Login (Authentication)

-File Upload with Validation (No Duplicate Files Allowed)
+2. File Upload with Validation (No Duplicate Files Allowed)

-View and Delete Uploaded Files
+3. View and Delete Uploaded Files

-JWT-based Secure Routes
+4. JWT-based Secure Routes

-MySQL Database Integration
+5. MySQL Database Integration

 Responsive Frontend using React and Bulma CSS